About Camp Okoboji

 Ms. Ginny DeWall served Camp Okoboji as the Dining Hall Hostess and Head of Housekeeping, with 48 consecutive summers spent at the Camp.
 Ginny passed away in February of 2004.
 In 1996, the Dining Hall was re-dedicated as the Ginny DeWall Dining Hall in honor of her many years of service.

 Many changes have taken place at Camp Okoboji since its dedication in 1940.
 The Camp now operates year-round, with very few weekend dates left open in the months of fall, winter, and spring.
 Families, gatherings, congregation boards and auxiliaries, congregation groups, business meetings, and weddings are just a few of the events that are held in the Camp's facilities.
-The winter sleeping capacity is approximately 290, using Bethel Retreat Center, Joppa Hall and twelve winterized housekeeping units.
+The winter sleeping capacity is approximately 290, using Bethel Retreat Center, Joppa Hall and thirteen winterized housekeeping units.

 Camp Okoboji now has a 9 member Board of Directors, consisting of three pastors, one commissioned minister, and five laypersons.
 Mr. Scott Ebel serves as Chairman of the Board.
 All other members have been elected at the Annual Meeting which is held on the first Saturday after Easter.